JaredMcB/DDRM/ResearchJournal.md

 # October 9, 2020

 12:48 PM - Today I will get the automated testers ready.
 This should not take long and I expect to be done with the Linear SDE's by 2:00 PM (at least for the forward Euler scheme, the other scheme will not be hard to introduce later.)
 After that I will create a tester notebook for the DWOL model.
 Then I will go from there.

+4:25 PM - worked on LSDE tester.
+It was a nice exercise one thing I learned was that when I changed `get_wf` to include the functionality of outputing the predictor process I didn't realize that it was **not offset** with the input signal as it out to be in our implementation of Data-drive model reduction.
+The wiener filter I have programed does not build in the offset it creates the estimator straight across.
+Including `X_n` in the causal prediction of `Y_n`.
+Anyway I have not yet finished the tester notebook yet.
+Now I am going to work on my CV which is due Monday.